Factors to Consider When Naming a Health Care Agent

 As is evident, the agent is in a position of great importance and authority.
 Thus, selecting someone, whether or not they are a member of your family, that will make decisions about your health care that are consistent with your wishes is of great importance.
 Some of the factors to consider when selecting an agent and alternate agent are as follows:

 - Is the agent someone I can trust to make difficult medical decisions relevant to my care and treatment?
 Are they astute in matters of medicine?
 Do they have any training in medicine or health care?
-While training in medicine or health care is not required, it may be an aspect to consider when choosing one trusted individual over another.
+While training in medicine or health care is not required, it may be a factor to consider when choosing one trusted individual over another.

 - If you are going to select a family member (spouse, child or grandchild) as your agent, are they someone who will discuss your care and treatment with your other immediate family members?
 Will they try to reach a consensus as to the treatment or cessation thereof with your immediate family, or will they make decisions unilaterally and without any consultation?

-Selecting someone who can make a just medical decision whom you are close to and who is able to communicate the medical options and treatments with other family members is of importance.
-Maintaining family harmony and preventing strife is an important role for the health care agent.
+Selecting someone who you trust who can make difficult medical decisions for you and who is able to communicate the medical options and treatments to other family members is great of importance.

 In conclusion, selecting a health care agent is a decision that should not be given short shrift.
 It is one that requires a great amount of consideration.